 Serotonin appears to play a role in several mental health conditions, including depression and anxiety disorders.
 Several common antidepressant medications increase serotonin levels as a way of treating depression.

-There are many products that manufacturers claim can boost serotonin levels and improve mood or help with stress.
-However, there is a lack of evidence behind many of these claims.
+While several theories claim certain natural remedies can boost serotonin levels and improve mood or help with stress, there is a lack of evidence behind many of these claims.

-The following factors have scientific evidence to support them:
+The following natural remedies have scientific evidence to support them:

-Most of the evidence for exercise increasing serotonin comes from animal studies, though there are some examples in humans.
+Most evidence for exercise increasing serotonin comes from animal studies, though there are some examples in humans.

-Increasing serotonin levels is one of several ways in which exercise might treat depression.
+Increasing serotonin levels is one of several ways in which exercise might help treat depression symptoms.

 Foods that contain tryptophan could increase serotonin production in the body.